 1.10 The University has a legal duty to consider all applications from employees who are eligible under the Statute and to establish whether the desired work pattern can be accommodated within the needs of the business.
 The University will consider each application objectively on this basis, and not attempt to judge whether one applicant’s need for flexible working is greater than another’s.

-1.11 Employees are advised to seek advice from their designated HR Advisor to ensure that they are fully informed about all aspects of the scheme.
+1.11 Employees are advised to seek advice from their designated HR Business Partner to ensure that they are fully informed about all aspects of the scheme.
 This contact can be made with complete confidentiality if required.

 In order to be eligible to make a request under Aston University’s policy an individual will: